Perri 6

 Perri 6 is a British social scientist.
 He changed his name from David Ashworth to Perri 6 in 1983.
 Whilst not an academic at the time, many years later he said he was amused by the notion of "6, P" appearing in academic papers.

 6 worked for Demos, a centre-left think tank with close ties to New Labour in the 1990s.
 Much of 6's recent research is based on the cultural theory of risk, which he refers to as "neo-Durkheimian institutional theory".
-He has also done government-backed research for the Information Commissioner's Office, and has written on behalf of the think-tank Demos.
-He has also written for the peer-reviewed Journal of Public Administration Research and Theory, Social Policy and Society and Public Administration.
+He has conducted government-backed research for the Information Commissioner's Office, and has written on behalf of the think-tank Demos.
+He has also contributed to the peer-reviewed Journal of Public Administration Research and Theory, Social Policy and Society and Public Administration.

-6 is currently Chair in Public Management at Queen Mary University of London.
+6 is currently chair in Public Management at Queen Mary University of London.